sara-nl/EAR-harvest-heterogenous-energy-plugin/README.md

 Description
 -----------
 <img src="etc/images/logo.png" align="right" width="140">
 Energy Aware Runtime (EAR) library is designed to provide an energy efficient solution for MPI applications.
 It aims at finding the optimal frequency for a job according to its selected energy policy, being totally dynamic and transparent.
-The library is designed to work independently of any scheduler or cluster manager, however we provide a SLURM plugin to meake easy its utilization in an environment with a large number of nodes.

 Overview
 --------
 EAR library interceps the Profiling MPI Interface (PMPI) symbols using the dynamic loader environment variable LD_PRELOAD.
 The intercepted call is then saved in an internal, fast and small historic buffer.
 This allows the powerfull DynAIS algorithm to detect the tipical repetitive sequences of code found in the regular HPC applications.
 Once found a new repetitive sequence, metrics like CPI, bandwith and power are calculated and stored.

 This data allows the library to predict the best frequency for the upcoming iterations and in this way, set the proper CPU clock.
 I.e, if a detected bucle iteration is memory intensive, setting lower clocks holds the performance but saves a lot of power consumption.
 Because of that, the CPU frequency is constantly switching, maximizing the efficiency of the cluster.
-For all that privileged functions, the lightweight daemon is provided and must be running in the nodes.
+For all that privileged functions, the lightweight daemon is provided and must be running in the cluster nodes.

 In order to be able to provide good predictions, the library must be trained to obtain good EAR model coefficients.
-This training is done through a simple and fast provided tool that stress the nodes and computes their coefficients.
+This training is done through a simple and fast tool provided that stresses the nodes and computes their coefficients.

-It is important to remark that this library is designed to work together with SLURM, a popular cluster job manager.
+The library is designed to work together with SLURM, a popular cluster job manager.
 Even so, a couple of scripts are provided in case you want to use directly MPI commands.

 Requirements
 ------------
-EAR requires some third party libraríes and headers to compile and run, in addition to the basic requirements such as the compiler and Autotools.
+EAR requires some third party libraríes and headers to compile and run, in addition to the basic requirements such as the compiler and Autoconf.
 This is a list of this libraries and its references:

 | Library   | Requirement / comment | Minimum version | References                                        |
 | --------- | --------------------- | --------------- | ------------------------------------------------- |